 Built in 1593, the lodge has three sides, three triangular gables on each side and a three-sided chimney.
 Biblical quotations in Latin are sculpted in a frieze, consisting of 33 letters.
 Each side of the building is 33 feet long.
 The lodge was used by the keeper of the rabbits on Sir Thomas Tresham's estate.

-Dating from the 14th Century, the Hall emptiness the development of a manor house.
-It has been the ancestral home of three inter-related families, many rooms are open to the public, including an exhibition of Victorian clothes worn by members of the Capron family.
-Open to the public at limited times during the summer months.
+Dating from the 14th-century and added to over the centuries, the hall demonstrates the typical development of a manor house from its medieval origins.
+The hall has been the ancestral home of three inter-related families, and many rooms are of interest, including The Hall, Study, Parlour, Crypt, Gothic Room, Oak Room, Vaulted Room and the Courtyard.
+An exhibition of Victorian clothes worn by members of the Capron family is also on display.

 The ancestral home of George Washington, the first President of the USA.
 Built in 1560 by Lawrence Washington, it is one of the few English country homes to fly the American flag.